Free Convolution and Generalized Dyson Brownian Motion

 \section{Acknowledgements}

 We thank Marc Potters and Alice Guionnet for many inspiring discussions on these topics.
+We also thank the referee for pushing us to clarify and extend our initial results.
 This research was conducted within the Econophysics \& Complex Systems Research Chair, under the aegis of the Fondation du Risque, the Fondation de l’Ecole polytechnique, the Ecole polytechnique and Capital Fund Management.